Nash model 690 (1923)

 In 1989 the car was exported through Belgium and purchased by Mr. de Rijke from Oostvoorne as an addition to his museum collection.
 The suspicion is that during this period, in possession of “de Rijke” Museum, the car was not used for driving.
 After the museum closed, the car collection was sold and so was this Nash.
 In 2017, CVC took over the car and a thorough inspection of the technical part was carried out.
 It was quickly established that it was not possible to operate the brake bands on the rear wheels and the brakes did not function.
 A clear reason for not being able to use the car.

 The steel brake bands have been disassembled and the riveted eyes for operating the brakes have been reattached by replacing the rivets.
 The brake linings are immediately renewed on both sides.
 An intensive job in view of the fastening of the wooden wheels on the axles, to disassemble a special tool has been made.
 The fuel tank has been disassembled and thoroughly cleaned inside, checked for damage on the outside and provided with a new layer of paint.
 The vacuum fuel pump from Stewart Warner has also been checked and cleaned, which is now in excellent condition.
 The further piping for the fuel and the vacuum from the intake manifold has been cleaned and there is also a new petrol filter that easily can be replaced.
 If the situation occurs that all petrol is used and therefore the petrol pump is also completely empty, petrol can be poured into the petrol pump in a simple way by means of an small petrol tank mounted on the bulkhead and which is directly connected to the petrol system with a tap.
 The carburettor is also disassembled and ultrasonically cleaned, then provided with new gaskets and replaced and adjusted.
 The provision for exhaust gases to flow through the carburettor for heating the intake gases is blocked by placing a tight seal at the outlet connection.
 Considering the use of the car usually in summer, this heating is not necessary and gives the chance of a too high temperature in the carburettor with possibility for an too poor mixture and a bad running car.
 If this closed gasket is replaced by an original one, it is still with the car, then the operation is completely as intended.
 Furthermore, the ignition, switches, lighting and the wiring are completely checked and the contact surfaces of the connections cleaned, something which is of reasonable importance for a good and safe operation of a 6 Volt system.
 A new 6 Volt battery was applied in August 2018 with the greatest possible energy fitting within the dimensions of the battery box under the front seat.
 Behind the gearbox, a “type of transmission box” is driven by a short drive shaft, which is then attached to the rear axle with a second drive shaft.
 This second box is operated with two levers that are mounted in the floor directly in front of the driver’s seat.
 With this levers it is possible to place the gearbox in two positions.
-The first position is a one-to-one transmission of the drive shafts, the second position is a “free” position in which the output shaft to the rear wheels is blocked in reverse direction.
-This makes it possible to park the car on a hill, facing upwards, the car cannot run backwards, and for taking off in first gear you can pull the lever to put the transmission box in its first position.
-This circuit is done by means of brake bands so that the car will start smoothly.
+The first position is an “uphil assist” position in which the output shaft to the rear wheels is blocked in reverse direction.
+This makes it possible to park the car on a hill, facing upwards, the car cannot run backwards, and you can take off without using the brakes.
+The other possibility is too have a Freewheel drive.
 Mounted on the frame of the windshield are attachments for side windows, also called “wing windows”.
 There was only one side window with the car and from this example two new windows were made of hardened and laminated glass.
 The windows are made in the exact shape of the example and the glass is faceted.
 It gives a nice complete picture of the car.

 Interior and exterior,